bam4564/coingecko_py/README.md

 - The function `execute_queued` must be invoked in order to execute all queued calls.
   - It internally deals with rate limiting.
-  - It's return value is a dictionary where the keys are the `qid` values from queued calls and the values are the data parsed from responses from the corresponding api calls.
+  - It's return value is a dictionary where the keys are the `qid` values from queued calls and the values are the data parsed from responses of the corresponding api calls.
   - If `execute_queued` is successful, the internal call queue is cleared.
     - So if you called `execute_queued` on line 1 then again on line 2, the second call would return an empty dictionary.